MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-azure-pipelines.md

 [!INCLUDE [version-tfs-2017-rtm](../includes/version-tfs-2017-rtm.md)]

 ## Introduction
 Azure Pipelines automatically builds and tests code projects to make them available to others.
-Azure Pipelines combines Continuous Integration (CI) and Continuous Delivery (CD) to test and build your code and ship it to any target.
 Azure Pipelines supports the following scenarios:

 * Works with any language or platform
 * Deploys to different types of targets at the same time